 Julia N. Sarnoff

 Julia offers clients practical, business-friendly, and efficient representation in disability access litigation, government compliance investigations, and structured negotiations with advocacy groups.
 Julia is a member of the firm’s ADA Title III specialty team.
 Her practice focuses exclusively on disability law and its impact on public accommodations under Title III of the Americans with Disabilities Act and corollary state nondiscrimination statutes.

 Michael combines an assertive and rigorous approach to litigation with a pragmatic, solutions-oriented mindset to achieve his clients’ objectives in employment disputes.
 Employers face a complex array of obligations under state and federal anti-discrimination statutes, wage-and-hour laws, and other potential claims by employees, such as wrongful discharge, breach of contract, and other common law theories.

 Myra B. Villamor

-Myra Villamor is an associate in Los Angeles office of Seyfarth Shaw and a member of the Labor & Employment Department.
-She has experience defending management against class, multi-plaintiff, and single-plaintiff employment claims, including wage and hour, wrongful termination, discrimination, harassment, and retaliation claims.
-Ms. Villamor has represented management before federal and California state courts, as well as federal and California administrative agencies, including the U.S. Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, and the California Labor Commissioner.
-She has trial experience and provides advice and counsel to management regarding state and federal employment law.
+Myra defends management against class, multiplaintiff, and single plaintiff employment lawsuits, including wage and hour, wrongful termination, discrimination, harassment, and retaliation claims.
+Myra represents employers before federal and California state courts, as well as federal and California administrative agencies, including the US Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, and the California Labor Commissioner.